What is considered marine coastal?

 The marine coastal area is considered the splash zone (the area affected by salt water but not directly inundated on a daily basis).
 This includes storm log lines, dune grass, salt marsh.

-How can I get started with my application before the window opens?
+How can I get started with my application before my Expression of Interest (EOI) is approved?

 What is the split of funding between marine shoreline clean-up and derelict vessel removal projects?

 There is no predetermined allocation of funding for each project type.
 Proposals will be subject to a merit-based review process.
 More information can be found on the ‘Application process’ page of the website.